 We will continue to practice all CDC recommendations, including:

-Limiting the number of customers in the shop: We will allow 2-3 customers at a time.
-If you are uncomfortable shopping with another customer, please let us know when you set up your appointment and she will schedule you individual time accordingly.
+Limiting the number of customers in the shop: We will allow up to 5 customers at a time.
+If you are uncomfortable shopping with another customer, please let us know when you set up your appointment and Kathryn will schedule you individual time accordingly.

-Limiting Family Members: Our Creative Fires family (Bev, Kerri and the kids) are working from home for now most days.
+Limiting Family Members: Kerri and the kids are working from home for now most days.
 We ask that you also do not bring other family members with you to further limit the number of people in the shop.
 If you are working on a project for a specific person and they want to join you, they are welcome, but please let us know when you schedule your appointment.

-Health Monitoring: We are checking our temperatures every morning before coming in.
-We ask that you please do the same before leaving your home.
+Health Monitoring: We are monitoring our health closely.
 If you are coughing or sneezing for any reason, please reschedule your appointment.

 Masking: We know they are uncomfortable, but we ask that you please wear a mask to the shop.
 Kathryn and Kerri will wear theirs as well.

-Cleaning/Sanitizing: We are and sanitizing surfaces and washing/sanitizing our hands frequently throughout the day.
+Cleaning/Sanitizing: We are cleaning and sanitizing surfaces and washing/sanitizing our hands frequently throughout the day.

 Call us at 937-327-9420 to schedule your appointment!
 If Kathryn doesn't answer, please leave a message and be patient as she is running the shop by herself.
 I (Kerri) desperately wish I could be there to help her and all of you, but for now, we have decided it is best for Audrey, Levi and I to stay home during the week.
 To help Kathryn's work load, if you have a specific question that I could answer from home, please email me: firstname.lastname@example.org.

 We understand that some of our customers are not ready or able to make a trip out to the shop, so we will continue to offer online and phone orders with options for direct shipping or curbside pickup.